top of page

 Agronomic Engineer from Universidad de Tarapacá.
 He has worked mostly with insects.
 In his undergraduate thesis he performed molecular and phylogenetic analysis on Eugnosta azapaensis (Lepidoptera; Tortricidae).
 Currently is studying the MSc in Zoology at the Universidad de Concepción under the tutorship of Dr. Hugo Benítez and Co-tutorship of Dr. Mauricio Urbina.
 Their thesis species is part of the Dr. Benitez Fondecyt Grant: ¿Una mariposa sin mal de altura?: Estudio de la varianza metabólica y morfología alar de Vanessa carye (Hüber 1812) (Lepidoptera: Nymphalidae) a distintos gradientes altitudinales en el altiplano chileno (0-5200 msnm).

-His Thesis principally will use animal physiology and geometric morphometric of wing in butterflies.
+His Thesis used geometric morphometric of wing in Vanessa carye at Northen Altiplano.

 índice.jpg